Pppp1116/content-license-policy/README.md

 - Who you are and how to contact you;
 - Which Content you want to use;
 - Where and how it will be published;
-- Whether and how it will be monetized.
+- Whether and how it will be monetized;
+- Whether any AI tools are involved.

 The Owner may grant or refuse permission at their discretion and may impose additional conditions.
+Any permission should be assumed **denied** unless you receive Written Permission.

 ### 12.1.
 Revocability of Exceptions